 Pollination varies greatly between crops.
 An apple orchard may only require one or two hives per acre where as a blueberry field may optimize pollination at six hives per acre.
 An average number of visits to a blueberry flower resulting in a large juicy berry is around 15.
 Underpollination of any crop means greatly reduced size, shape and quality of fruits and vegetables.
 In Canada Canola is perhaps the most important crop requiring pollination with an annual boost to the economy of about $7.3 billion

-Pollination by the honey bee is critical to the fruit production in the Fraser Valley.
-We have a number of local pollination contracts in blueberries, raspberries and cranberries annually.
-We are working together with other Fraser Valley beekeepers who are also involved in pollination.
+Pollination by the honey bee is critical to the fruit production in the Fraser Valley, particularly in blueberries, raspberries, pumpkins, and cranberries.
+We are not accepting new pollination contracts at this time, but continue to work together with other Fraser Valley beekeepers who are also involved in pollination.

 The worker honey bee has a marvelous long, flexible tongue called a proboscis.
 You might think that this makes it perfectly suited to extracting nectar from all plants, but this isn’t always the case.
 Did you know that some flowers are sterile?
 The mophead hydrangea is a good example of a flower that has nothing to provide pollinators in the garden.
 Other flowers like those from Rhododendrons and azaleas make toxic honey, not only to humans but to bees as well.
 Others still may provide rewards, but are considered invasive.